minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-phonebookfan.md

 I stucked down part of the pages in the phonebook (the picture will tell more) and put the kibbles in between them.

-In the first time it took Miki about ten minutes to ”read” the book and to find all the kibbles.
+In the first time it took Miki about ten minutes to "read" the book and to find all the kibbles.
 In the second time Miki shredded the phonebook in two minutes :D

 ---